 Climbing Kilimanjaro was one great adventure and a journey not to be missed.
+My Kilimanjaro Climb with Ian Taylor was one of the greatest experiences of my life.
 I decided to join one of Ian’s climbs of Kilimanjaro in February 2015 based off a friends recommendation.
 I really wanted to make the summit so picked the 8 day Lemosho route as Ian suggested.
 I haven’t climbed any of the other routes but this route worked well for me.
 I was worried about altitude sickness and being able to walk for 8 days in a row.

 I am so glad we had the extra days and can not understand how people try and climb Kilimanjaro in 5 or 6 days.
 I am from Colorado in the states and live at just over 5,000 feet.
 I really learned a lot about altitude, watching so many people sick on the mountain was some times hard to take.
 I have been to 10, 12 and 14 thousand feet in the Rockies but slept or lived at higher altitude and it was a real shock to see the difference between going to and living at altitude.
 We really needed those extra days and grateful for the pace and time spend adapting the lower oxygen environments.